hoskeri/uml-sh/README.md

 ### Change into the Kernel directory and run the mkumlfs script

-	This will boot up the kernel and start a busybox shell.
+	This will generate the initramfs, boot up the kernel and start a busybox shell.

 ### Access the host filesystem if its available.

 	`mkdir /mnt`

 	`mount -t hostfs none /mnt`

 ## Dependencies